Pemmasani Erra Timmanayudu

+Biography

 Erra Timmanayudu was born to Timmanayudu II and Machamma.
 According to kaifiyat of Tadipatri, he succeeded to the estates of his father during the reign of Achyutadevaraya.
-Like his father, Erra became the commandant of the Gandikota Fort, which at that time was an amaram of the Nandyala Chiefs.
-Given the resources at his disposal as the commandant of Gandikota, Erra was in a strong position to influence the affairs of Vijayanagara.
+Like his father, Erra became the commandant of the Gandikota Fort, which at that time was an amaram of the Nandyala chiefs.
+Given the resources at his disposal as the Gandikota commandant, Erra was in a strong position to influence the affairs of Vijayanagara.
 Erra seems to have started his career during the reign of Achyutadevaraya, and he played a very active role in Vijayanagara politics following the death of Achyutadevaraya, especially in helping Rama Raya rise to power.

-Pemmasani Erra Timmanayudu espoused the cause of Rama Raya when Rama Raya was "helpless" and in need of assistance.
-He helped Ramaraya with recruiting soldiers at Gandikota, and Rama Raya began his offensive against Salakaraju from Gandikota with the active assistance of Erra.
+Erra espoused the cause of Rama Raya when the latter was "helpless" and in need of assistance.
+He helped Rama Raya with recruiting soldiers at Gandikota, and Rama Raya began his offensive against Salakaraju from Gandikota with the active assistance of Erra.
 Erra and his brothers, Chinna Timmanayudu I and Ramalinga Nayudu II, won many battles for Rama Raya, including the Battle of Juturu and Battle of Betamcherla.
-Erra Timmanayudu is credited with the rise of Rama Raya to power.
 A historian, Y. Sriramamurthy, stated the following about the role played by Erra in assisting Rama Raya:

-Erra Timmanayudu constructed a village and named it Timmanayudupeta.
+Erra constructed a village and named it Timmanayudupeta.
 Since in the Vijayanagara Empire, the governors, commandants of forts, and amarnayakas could mint their own coins, Erra Timmanayudu did just that and circulated them in his fiefdom.
 He also made improvements to the Chintala Venkataramana Temple, which was built by his father, and added paintings using the large amount of money and jewels that he received from Rama Raya as gifts.

 Sriramamurthy states that "most probably", Erra Timmanayudu may have died in the Battle of Talikota because the Kaifiyat of Tadipatri makes no mention of him after the battle.
 Erra Timmanayudu was succeeded by his son, Pemmasani Narasimhanayudu.